spacetelescope/jwst/docs/jwst/wfss_contam/description.rst

 flux at every wavelength is taken directly from the pixel values of a single input direct image.
 If desired, e.g. if multiple direct images are available in different filters, one can specify fluxes at multiple wavelengths in each direct-image pixel.
-This is done by replacing the direct image (`_i2d`) file in the input association with a `~stdatamodels.jwst.datamodels.WFSSMultiBandModel` file.
+This is done by replacing the direct image (`_i2d`) file in the input association with a `~stdatamodels.jwst.datamodels.WFSSCubeModel` file.
 This file contains a 3-D array in its ``model.data`` attribute, where the last two dimensions are the spatial dimensions of the direct image, and the first dimension has the same length as the number of direct images provided.
 The ``model.wavelength`` attribute is a 1-D array that specifies the corresponding wavelengths.
-See the `JWST pipeline notebooks <https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline/jwst-pipeline-notebooks>`_ for examples of how to create a `~stdatamodels.jwst.datamodels.WFSSMultiBandModel` file from multiple direct images, and how to run it through the pipeline.
+See the `JWST pipeline notebooks <https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline/jwst-pipeline-notebooks>`_ for examples of how to create a `~stdatamodels.jwst.datamodels.WFSSCubeModel` file from multiple direct images, and how to run it through the pipeline.

-When the step encounters a `~stdatamodels.jwst.datamodels.WFSSMultiBandModel` file in place of the direct image, it performs a linear interpolation in wavelength for each pixel to determine the flux at the simulated dispersed wavelengths.
+When the step encounters a `~stdatamodels.jwst.datamodels.WFSSCubeModel` file in place of the direct image, it performs a linear interpolation in wavelength for each pixel to determine the flux at the simulated dispersed wavelengths.
 This allows the step to improve its simulation based on known spectral information.
 The utility of this approach is not limited to the case of multiple direct images in a single observation;